Jobs & Volunteering

 Student Placements

 If you are undertaking a PGCE or an undergraduate or postgraduate qualification in History, Museum Studies, Archives/Records Management or Tourism we may be able to offer you an unpaid placement opportunity.
-We’ll work with you to set tasks and challenges that will help you meet your goals whilst experiencing working behind-the-scenes in our busy Visitor Centre.
+We’ll work with you to set tasks and challenges that will help you meet your goals whilst experiencing working behind-the-scenes in our busy Museum.
 We’re also happy to facilitate students studying English as a Foreign Language via your Language School or placement co-ordinator.

 Depending on availability we are able to offer: